This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 If talking ability is among the primary interest points when looking for a pet bird, then you shouldn’t consider a sun conure.

 However, with some effort and patience, some sun conures learn to speak, although not as seamlessly as several other parrots.
-While talking sun conures can only learn a few sentences and words, they don’t develop extensive vocabularies.
+While talking sun conures can only learn a few sentences and words, they don’t develop extensive vocabulary.

 They can mimic human voices as much as other parrot species like African grays.
 However, some sun conures may display a creepy ability to mimic several kinds of sounds, such as telephone chimes, microwave buzzers, and doorbells.